“Discovering Urban Bats” at the Montpellier-Nîmes School of Medicine

 Where is the Molossus hiding?

-This is the question asked by chiropterologists, scientists who study bats.
-The area around Saint-Pierre Cathedral and the buildings of the former medical school are home to one or more individuals of an unusual species, the Cestoni's bat (Tadarida teniotis).
-Native to tropical regions, the Cestoni's free-tailed bat has adapted to our latitudes and colonized all Mediterranean regions as well as the Pyrenees and the Alps.
-This species, known for its high-flying abilities and one of the largest bats in France, is most commonly found in cliff areas.
-However, acoustic monitoring has also confirmed its presence in the city center of Montpellier, and it is even possible that some individuals have found refuge on the high facades of buildings.
-While all bats in France emit inaudible echolocation sounds (ultrasound above 20 kHz), Cestoni's bat is the only one to emit audible sounds.
-If you listen carefully, you may be lucky enough to hear its whistle (similar to the call of a song thrush) one hour after sunset.
+This is the question being asked by chiropterologists, the scientists who study bats.
+The area around Saint-Pierre Cathedral and the buildings of the former medical school are home to one or more individuals of an unusual species, Cestoni’s bat (Tadarida teniotis).
+Native to tropical regions, Cestoni’s bat has adapted to our latitudes and colonized all Mediterranean regions as well as the Pyrenees and the Alps.
+This so-called high-flying species, which is among the largest bats in France, is most commonly found in cliff areas.
+However, acoustic monitoring has also confirmed its presence as far as downtown Montpellier, and it is even possible that some individuals have taken refuge on a tall building facade.
+While all other bats in France emit inaudible echolocation sounds (ultrasounds above 20 kHz), Cestoni’s bat is the only one to emit sounds within the audible range.
+If you listen closely, you might be lucky enough to hear its whistle (similar to the song of the song thrush) one hour after sunset.

-The areas surrounding buildings are also frequented by three species of pipistrelle bats, tiny bats no bigger than a sugar cube that can usually be seen circling streetlights as soon as the sun goes down.
-Kuhl's pipistrelle, common pipistrelle, and soprano pipistrelle are quite common in urban areas.
-Their highly flexible ecology allows them to find refuge in hollow trees, cracks in facades, under roofs, or behind shutters.
-Some adventurous ones even venture into houses and apartments at the end of summer.
-Don't worry, they are insectivores and will not attack you.
+The areas around buildings are also frequented by the three species of pipistrelle—tiny bats no bigger than a sugar cube that can usually be seen circling streetlights as soon as the sun goes down.
+Kuhl’s pipistrelle, common pipistrelle, and pygmy pipistrelle are indeed quite common in urban areas.
+Their highly adaptable nature allows them to find shelter in hollow trees, cracks in building facades, under roofs, or behind shutters.
+Some adventurous ones even venture into houses and apartments in late summer.
+Don’t worry—as insectivores, they won’t attack you.
 To see them in flight, simply look up at sunset.
-To hear them, however, you will need special listening equipment.
-This is what participants in the discovery outing organized for "Halloween" in partnership with the Montpellier Tourist Office were able to discover on the grounds and in the inner courtyard of the former Faculty of Medicine.
-Accompanied by Thierry ALIGNAN (Canopée34) and Alexis BULAND (EGPN student), both passionate about these small flying mammals, the participants, who were curious by nature, were amazed by the sensory experience on offer...
-Seeing with their ears.
+To hear them, however, you’ll need specialized listening equipment.
+This is what participants in the “Halloween” discovery tour—organized in partnership with the Montpellier Tourist Office—were able to experience around and within the inner courtyard of the former Faculty of Medicine.
+Accompanied by Thierry ALIGNAN (Canopée34) and Alexis BULAND (EGPN student), both passionate about these small flying mammals, the naturally curious participants were amazed by the sensory experience offered… Seeing with their ears…

-New outings should be organized next spring, as bats gradually enter hibernation as winter approaches...
-Except for Cestoni's bat, which remains active throughout the winter, albeit to a lesser extent during the coldest weeks.
-Listen carefully, and you may be lucky enough to hear it as it wanders between the cathedral and the Jardin des Plantes at nightfall. tsssssik, tsssssik, tsssssik, tsssssik...
+New outings are expected to be organized next spring, as the bats gradually enter hibernation with the approach of winter… Except for Cestoni’s Molosse, which will remain active—albeit to a lesser extent during the coldest weeks—throughout the winter.
+Keep your ears open—you might just be lucky enough to hear it as you stroll after dark between the cathedral and the Jardin des Plantes. tsssssik, tsssssik, tsssssik, tsssssik…

 Thierry Alignan